zocmlh/Robotics-Code/README.md

-# Kalaheo-Robotics-Code
+# Robotics-Code

-Code for the Kalaheo High robotics team
+This is code for my schools robotics team